DCUSnSLab/tiny_localization/README.md

 # Tiny Localization

-A lightweight Extended Kalman Filter (EKF) based localization package for autonomous vehicles, fusing GPS and IMU data to estimate vehicle position and heading.
+A lightweight ROS package for real-time vehicle localization using Extended Kalman Filter to fuse GPS, IMU and velocity data.
+Provides accurate position and heading estimation in UTM coordinates.

 ## Overview